true-north-engineering/pbz-educ/lab1/TASKS.md

     * Container name is todo
     * Container is running in background (detached mode)
     * Set the values od the following environment variables MYSQL_ENV_MYSQL_DATABASE, MYSQL_ENV_MYSQL_USER, MYSQL_ENV_MYSQL_PASSWORD to values you have specified when starting mysql container.
+    * Set the values od the environment variables MYSQL_ENV_MYSQL_HOST to the name of mysql container and MYSQL_ENV_MYSQL_PORT to 3306
     * Container is attached to mynet network
     * Container image used is todo:latest
     * Publish container port 30080